7 proven tips for startups writing cold emails – that actually get responses!

 That said, warm intros aren’t always possible.
 Sometimes, you’re venturing into new territory where you don’t know anyone.
 That’s where cold emails come in.

-When you’re reaching out to people who don’t know you, most won’t respond.
+When you reach out to people who don’t know you, many won’t reply.

 Numbers like these can seem daunting, but this is why cold emailing requires both volume and patience.
-It’s easy to get discouraged when your initial emails go unanswered, but persistence, along with good targeting, will eventually pay off.
+It’s easy to get discouraged when your initial emails go unanswered.
+But, in the end, persistence, along with good targeting, will pay off.

 Over time, you’ll develop a more refined sense of who to target and what pain points resonate most with them.
 You’ll also learn to recognise patterns in their needs, which allows you to qualify leads more effectively.